Get Help to Claim

 Face-to-Face Information and General Advice: Pre-booked appointments only

 Our face-to-face services include information support, form filling assistance, advice assessments, advice appointments and specialist legal advice appointments provided by pro-bono Honorary Legal Advisers (solicitors/caseworkers providing free one-off information and assessment support for residents seeking legal housing and family advice).

 We also have public access computers and telephones for you to use to help get answers to your queries.

-Chat lets you talk to a trained adviser online about your Universal Credit application process.
+Our chat lets you talk to a trained adviser online about your Universal Credit application process.

-Chat is usually available
+It is usually available

 8am to 6pm,